 - Handmade: Students can draw or paint an image on paper, create a paper collage, or even build something in 3D like a sculpture, then take a picture of it and use that photo for whatever digital product they are creating.

-- Digital: Using simple programs like MS Paint for Windows, Paper by 53 for iOS devices, or web-based tools like Google Drawings, Adobe Spark, Canva, Autodraw, Piktochart, and Sketchpad.
+- Digital: Using simple programs like MS Paint for Windows, Paper by 53 for iOS devices, or web-based tools like Google Drawings, Adobe Creative Cloud Express, Canva, Autodraw, Piktochart, and Sketchpad.
 On any of these platforms, students can create just about any illustration they can think of, save it as a PNG file, then add it wherever they like.

 Students can take their own digital photos and upload them in a heartbeat, using sites like PicMonkey and Pixlr to edit or enhance them for free.
 When using photos they take themselves, students should keep the following rules in mind:

 - When You Do NOT Need Permission

 Although it’s always considerate to ask people permission before you use a photo of them online or in another public space, sometimes it’s not possible, and in these cases, it’s not legally necessary:

 - If you took the photo at a public event and the photo will be used for journalistic purposes (to simply describe the event, for example)